TrustMint TrustMint

 QR code on the invoice or receipt

 Print a QR code on your paper invoice or include it on the PDF receipt you email.
-Customers who are happy with the price are in the right mood to leave a review right then.
+Customers are already looking at the paperwork, so the review option is easy to find.

 WhatsApp message for regulars